haseebnqureshi/Basefloor/packages/api/README.md

 ## Configuration

-MinAPI is configured through a `minapi.config.js` file in your project root.
+Basefloor is configured through a `basefloor.config.js` file in your project root.
 Here's a complete configuration reference:

 ```javascript
 module.exports = (API) => {